charles-plessy/tutorial/README.md

 These tutorials are designed to be executed on a Linux system's command line interface (also called _Terminal_ or _shell_).
-I recommend the book _[The Linux Command Line][]_, by William E. Shotts, Jr, January 2012, [no starch press][] to people not familiar with entering commands on the keybord.
+I recommend the book _[The Linux Command Line][]_, by William E. Shotts, Jr, January 2012, [no starch press][] to people not familiar with entering commands on the keyboard.

 [The Linux Command Line]: http://linuxcommand.org/tlcl.php "A Complete Introduction"
 [no starch press]: http://nostarch.com/tlcl.htm "the finest in geek entertainment"